juhoinkinen/Annif-wiki/Backend:-YAKE.md

 vocab=yso-en
 ```

-For long texts it can be advantageous to use the `input_limit` [project setting](https://github.com/NatLibFi/Annif/wiki/Project-configuration) to limit the number of characters that are passed to YAKE.
-For Finnish thesis and dissertations good results can be achieved with `input_limit=20000`.
+For long texts it can be advantageous to use the `limit` transformation [project setting](https://github.com/NatLibFi/Annif/wiki/Project-configuration) to truncate the documents before passing them to YAKE.
+For Finnish thesis and dissertations good results can be achieved with `transform=limit(20000)`.

 ### Backend-specific parameters